 Montreal has about a dozen speakeasies scattered around the city.
 We had the chance to visit the Cold Room, a basement that housed a 19th century cold room serving merchants in the square above.
 There’s no sign advertising the place, so you have to know where you’re going.
 But, once inside, it’s a spirit-lover’s paradise.

 Every city has pop-up restaurants and bars these days, but Montreal has several more substantial pop-up experiences that are worth checking out, especially in the summer.
 One favorite is the annual Village au Pied-du-Courant, a public space that includes everything from street food and live music to markets and dance showcases.
-If you’re looking for anything fun and creative in the summer in Montreal, it’s probably here.
+If you’re wondering what to do in Montreal that’s fun and creative in the summer, don’t miss this spot.

 On our visit, we loved checking out the Clock Tower Beach in the Old Port.
 It’s a mini vacation in the heart of the city.
 With sand, beach chairs, umbrellas, and plenty of places to relax, it’s a little oasis right on the St. Lawrence River.

 “Vieux Port” in French, the Old Port has a 400-year history dating back to the time when fur trading was the economic engine of the day.
 Today, its purpose has changed from the exchange of goods to entertainment and enjoying the outdoors.

 Each year, more than 6 million people come to the Old Port for attractions like the Ferris wheel, the Montreal Science Centre, river cruises, and the Clock Tower and its summertime beach.
 We enjoyed grabbing lunch at the food truck and watching the people on the zip line soar high above our heads.
 In the winter, the Old Port is the place for ice skating and even ice fishing.